armandofox/armandofox.github.io/_pages/music-theater/broadway101.md

 with a few important differences).
 (See my [1-page discussion](/1p-wss) of _West Side Story_.)

-The new [2021 Spielberg-direct remake](https://www.imdb.com/title/tt3581652) takes a few liberties with the story and casting, but in my view remains generally true to the material and is a great film to watch.
+The new [2021 Spielberg-directed remake](https://www.imdb.com/title/tt3581652) takes a few liberties with the story and casting, but in my view remains generally true to the material and is a great film to watch.

 **Audio Recordings:** There are many, but the 1957 original Broadway cast album is probably the one to get.
+Avoid the Kiri Te Kanawa operatic recording---it's not an authentic performance style for this material, with all due respect to Ms. Te Kanawa.

 ### Company (1970)

 _Music and lyrics by Stephen Sondheim, book by George Furth._

-In shortened versions of the presentation, I don't mention this landmark musical, which experimented with nonlinear storytelling.
+In the shortened versions of the presentation, I don't mention this landmark musical, which experimented with nonlinear storytelling.
 There is a [filmed version of the 2001 Broadway production](https://www.imdb.com/title/tt1160997/) starring Raul Esparza (dir.
 John Doyle) that is pretty good, although in